globalbioticinteractions/deadwood2021/_episodes/05-day-one-part-two.md

 >
 {: .challenge}

 Please feel free to revisit the episodes we covered, and ask engage in discussion with fellow participants or meeting organizers.

-Also, episodes that we did not get to will be available for your to explore
+Also, episodes that we did not get to will be available for your to explore.

 ## What's Next?